ArgoCD-ACM-Refactor/acm-managed-clusters-paas-configurations/README.md

   - ManagedClusterSetBinding
   - Placement
   - GitOpsCluster
-  - ArgoCD Application
+  - ArgoCD ApplicationSet

 # Manual steps

 We try to make only one manual step.
 The creation of the needed resources to create an ArgoCD instance and intregrate it with RHACM.

-After this manual step, ArgoCD via an Application are going to create all the needed ApplicationSet that includes all the configurations.
+After this manual step, ArgoCD via an ApplicationSet are going to create all the needed ApplicationSet that includes all the configurations.

 ## Hands-On